cridgeon/COMP3710_RP/recognition/siamese_kaggle_48020774/README.md

 ![ResNet50 Architecture](resources/resnet50.webp)

 A more in depth explanation of the ResNet50 architecture can be found [here](https://blog.roboflow.com/what-is-resnet-50/).

+Following the ResNet50 is an encoder head, which is a dense net that reduces the output of the resnet, over a number of layers to a 256 dimensional vector.
+This vector represents the models encoding of an image into a kind of latent space.
+This classifier, the resnet followed by encoder, is what is used as the twin network.

+In making this a Siamese network, three of the classifiers are run at the same time, on an anchor image, known positive image and known negative image.
+Then, a "distance" can be calculated between the latent encodings of the images.
+If the distance to the positive image is smaller than the distance to the negative image, the anchor image can be considered classified as positive and vice versa.

+To account for this, after the triplet networks, a custom distance layer is added that outputs the distances to from the anchor encoding to the others.
+Followed by a loss layer, that calculates the Triplet loss, explained next, for the optimiser to use.
+Finally, a display layer is added, which outputs a 1 if the distance to the positive image is greater than (or equal to) the distance to the negative.

+<h3> Loss Function </h3>

 <h2> Using the model </h2>